 GRACE | Girls Respond Actively To Christ's Example

 GRACE is a community of young women who seek to build relationships with each other and grow in faith, Catholic femininity and leadership.
-Focusing on creating a strong bond among the girls of Hayden, GRACE meets weekly to hear formational talks and engage in discussion about various topics led by student leaders and female mentors.
+Focusing on creating a strong bond among the girls of Hayden, GRACE meets every other week to hear formational talks and engage in discussion about various topics led by student leaders and female mentors.
 GRACE has a special devotion to Our Lady of Grace as well as the Divine Mercy of Jesus.
 GRACE includes formational talks on topics of interest that center on how to be a Catholic woman, loving oneself and growing in community with other women.

 Some of the topics include: holiness, beauty, self-worth, feminine virtue, friendship, Catholic dating, gossip, vocations, relationships, purity, and growing in one’s spiritual life.
 Follow on Instagram @haydengracegirls

 Questions?
-Contact Mrs. Schmitz!
+Contact Mrs. Strickland